 Peer mentoring programs can help reduce turnover rates (Randstad did by almost 50%) by creating a positive work environment where employees feel valued.

-Change can be difficult, but peer mentoring can provide much-needed support during times of transition.
+Change can be difficult, but a peer mentor program can provide much-needed support during times of transition.

 If your company is going through a merger or acquisition, for example, peer mentoring can help employees adjust to the new environment.